MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 >
 > - **Usage optimization** Take [model pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/) into account along with model capabilities when choosing models.
 Start with less costly models for less complex tasks like text generation or completion tasks.
 For more complex tasks like language translation, or content understanding, consider more advanced models.
 Consider different [model capabilities](/azure/ai-services/openai/concepts/models) and maximum token usage limits while picking the appropriate model aligning with the use cases like text embedding, image generation, transcription scenarios, etc. By carefully selecting the model that best fits your needs, you can optimize costs while still achieving the desired performance for your application.
 >
+> - **Usage optimization** Use the token-limiting constraints offered by the API calls, such as `max_tokens` and `n` which indicates the number of completions to generate.
+>
+> - **Usage optimization** Maximize the price break points of the OpenAI service, like fine-tuning, and model break points, like image generation.
+Fine-tuning is charged per-hour.
+To be the most efficient, you'll want to utilize as much of that time available per hour to improve the fine-tuning results while avoiding just slipping into the next billing period.
+Likewise, the cost for 100 images from image generation is the same as the cost for 1 image.
+Maximize the price break points to your advantage.
+>
+> - **Usage optimization** Remove unused fine-tuned models when they are no longer being consumed, as they incur a ongoing hosting fee.
+>
 > - **Adjust usage** Optimize prompt input and response length.
 Longer prompts consume more tokens, raising the cost.
 However, prompts that are missing sufficient context will not help the models yield good results.
 Create concise prompts that provide enough context to allow the model to generate a useful response.
 Likewise, ensure you optimize the limit of the response length.
 >
 > - **Cost efficiency** Batch requests, where possible, to minimize the per-call overhead which can reduce overall costs.
 Ensure you optimize batch size.
 >
-> - **Cost efficiency** Fine-tune the design by prioritizing the use of the right model for the given task.
-Models have different token limits and cost-per-token.
-Further, models have different fine-tuning costs which should be considered if fine-tuning is required in your solution.
+> - **Cost efficiency** Models have different fine-tuning costs which should be considered if required in your solution.
 >
 > - **Monitor and optimize** Set up a cost tracking system that monitors model usage and use that information to help inform model choices and prompt sizes.